 What if I have some anxiety about joining?

-We want these courses to be accessible to everyone and we certainly don’t want people to feel excluded because they don’t feel they’re ‘good at writing’, or that they know ‘enough’ about Buddhism, or that they might look stupid when they discuss things in the group.
+We want these courses to be accessible to everyone and we certainly don’t want people to feel excluded because they don’t feel they’re ‘good at writing’, that they know ‘enough’ about Buddhism, or that they might look stupid when they discuss things in the group.
 The beauty of these groups is that everyone learns from each other (even if we can’t imagine what anyone might learn from us!).
-Rather than an emphasis on academia or ‘knowing things’, we encourage you to just have an opinion on the teachings – sharing what you feel stuck with, what you disagree with etc. and even more importantly listening to others in your group.
+Rather than an emphasis on academia or ‘knowing things’, we encourage you to just have an experience of or an opinion on the teachings – sharing what you feel stuck with, what you disagree with etc. and even more importantly listening to others in your group.
 We are learning all of the time.
 Please do write to Satya & Kaspa at email@example.com with any questions or worries you have.

 How much is it?

 We would like these book groups to be as accessible as possible, and so there will be no charge to attend – our facilitators will volunteer their time.
 If you are able to make a donation we can use this to buy or subsidise books for students who have less money, and to support the running of the Bright Earth temple.
 If it is helpful to have a ‘suggested donation’ you could offer between £15 & £50 for the whole course, or between £3 & £8 for each class.
 If you don’t make a donation at all that is also totally okay!

 Write to Satya & Kaspa firstname.lastname@example.org and let us know which book you’d like to study and any dates you know you won’t be able to make.
 We will let you know if there are spaces on the course and send you further instructions.
 Once you’ve read these you can decide whether or not you’d like to go ahead.
 You will be expected to buy your own course book at least a week before the course starts (so you can write your first report) – if you need financial assistance with this, let us know.